Platysma muscle

-The platysma muscle or platysma is a superficial muscle of the human neck that overlaps the sternocleidomastoid.
+The platysma muscle or platysma is a superficial muscle of the human neck that overlaps the sternocleidomastoid muscle.
 It covers the anterior surface of the neck superficially.
 When it contracts, it produces a slight wrinkling of the neck, and a "bowstring" effect on either side of the neck.

 Etymology

 First recorded in the period 1685–1695, the word comes via Neo-Latin from Greek plátysma, a plate, literally, something wide and flat, equivalent to platý(nein), to widen, + -sma, a variant of the resultative suffix -ma.
 The botanist William T. Stearn argues that platýs, "in Greek compound words, usually signifies broad, rarely flat," which describes the platysma's broad sheet of muscle.

 Structure

 The platysma muscle is a broad sheet of muscle arising from the fascia covering the upper parts of the pectoralis major muscle and deltoid muscle.
 Its fibers cross the clavicle, and proceed obliquely upward and medially along the side of the neck.
 This leaves the inferior part of the neck in the midline deficient of significant muscle cover.

 Fibres at the front of the muscle from the left and right sides intermingle together below and behind the mandibular symphysis, the junction where the two lateral halves of the mandible are fused at an early period of life (although not a true symphysis).
 Fibres at the back of the muscle cross the mandible, some being inserted into the bone below the oblique line, others into the skin and subcutaneous tissue of the lower part of the face.
 Many of these fibers blend with the muscles about the angle and lower part of the mouth.

 Sometimes fibers can be traced to the zygomaticus major muscle, or to the margin of the orbicularis oris muscle.
 Beneath the platysma, the external jugular vein descends from the angle of the mandible to the clavicle.